-Figure 5 demonstrates the same fields as Fig. 4 but in the stratosphere at the 2.5 (~40 km) and 50 hPa (~20 km) levels.
-The strong ridge observed over the North Atlantic in Fig. 4 is still evident at 50 hPa due to the elevated tropopause and anticyclone.
-As a result, the lower-stratospheric flow (~ 20 km) tends to be oriented in the same direction as the tropospheric jet around Greenland, favoring upward gravity wave propagation (see also Eastern Greenland and Iceland wind profiles in Fig. 6).
-Similar barotropic characteristic of the prevailing flow over central Greenland was also noted by Buss et al. [2004].
-In the upper stratosphere (2.5 hPa), the flow is predominantly circumpolar, but the vortex is slightly displaced toward Greenland (see also Fig. 2).
-The flow over the eastern Greenland coast is predominantly eastward at 1800 UTC.
+[22] Figure 5 demonstrates the same fields as Figure 4 but in the stratosphere at the 2.5 hPa ( $\sim$ 40 km) and 50 hPa ( $\sim$ 20 km) levels.
+The strong ridge observed over the North Atlantic in Figure 4 is still evident at 50 hPa because of the elevated tropopause and anticyclone.
+As a result, the lower stratospheric flow ( $\sim$ 20 km) tends to be oriented in the same direction as the tropospheric jet around Greenland, favoring upward gravity wave propagation (see also Eastern Greenland and Iceland wind profiles in Figure 6).
+Similar prevailing flow structure over central Greenland was also noted by Buss et al. [2004].
+In the upper stratosphere (2.5 hPa), the flow is predominantly circumpolar, but the vortex is slightly displaced toward Greenland (see also